Your Unsplash Photos Have Been Downloaded 10,000 Times. How Many Sites Credited You?

 What You're Actually Losing

 Lost credibility.
 Your portfolio shows 50 photos.
-But you've actually contributed visual content to thousands of websites.
+But you've actually contributed visual content to thousands of websites across dozens of industries.
 That story isn't being told.
+The scale of your real-world impact is invisible because the connections between your work and its uses have been severed.

 Why Sites Don't Credit You